simonsayz13/Speak-To-ChatGPT/README.md

+# Speak to ChatGPT

-# This Python application allows the user speak to ChatGPT in speech and get a voiced reseponse from ChatGPT
+This Python application allows the user speak to ChatGPT in speech and get a voiced reseponse from ChatGPT